l-koehler/bridgetest/README.md

 * Climbable Blocks (ladders, vines etc) don't do anything
 * Particles aren't implemented
 * Jittery Movement: The client physics are slightly different, so
-  server/client will drift out of sync for up to half a block,
+  server/client will drift out of sync for up to 0.75 blocks,
   at which point the proxy teleports the client (as smooth as it sounds).
 * Textures: The texture system is on its third rewrite and still doesn't do what
   it should half the time (the half you rarely see, luckily).